CleasbyCode/jdvrif/README.md

 # jdvrif

-A simple command-line tool to embed and extract any file type via a JPG image.
+A simple command-line tool used to embed or extract any file type via a JPG image.

-Share your *file-embedded* image on the following compatible sites.
+Share your *file-embedded* JPG image on the following compatible sites.

 * ***Flickr (200MB), \*ImgPile (100MB), ImgBB (32MB), PostImage (24MB)***,
 * ***\*Reddit (20MB), \*Imgur (20MB), Mastodon (16MB), Twitter (10KB).***